duongddinh/blog/_posts/2022-01-07-Snapchat-Lens.markdown

 # Steps

 Here is a general idea on how I create my most popular lens – travis scott.
-_I respect Travis as a singler, not as a human being.
+_I respect Travis as a singer, not as a human being.
 This lens was created to make fun of his apology after a tragic event.
 My condolences to the victims and their family._

 you need [lens studio](https://lensstudio.snapchat.com/download/) to do this.
 I also use [affinity designer](https://affinity.serif.com/en-us/) to design.